The Travel Media Awards recognise the importance of an impartial judging process for all 21 award categories.

-The Awards have an obligation to everyone who enters to ensure that the judging process is independent, fair and transparent.
-Judging is undertaken against a proven scoring system, with strict entry criteria for each of the 20 award categories.
+The Awards has an obligation to everyone who enters to ensure that the judging process is independent, fair and transparent.
+Judging is undertaken against a proven scoring system, with strict entry criteria for each of the 21 award categories.
 Entry criteria are available to view on the awards website here.

 Each category is judged by a panel of three, comprised of two leading travel industry personnel alongside an established travel editor or writer.
-In total some 60 judges from leading travel businesses and travel media will judge the 2019 awards.
+In total, 60 judges from leading travel businesses and travel media will judge the 2020 awards.
 Details of all judges can be found below.

-As part of our ongoing commitment to the judging process no one individual will judge the same category as in 2018, with 1 in 4 judges to the 2019 Awards being first time judges, allowing for all entries to be reviewed from a fresh perspective.
+As part of our ongoing commitment to the judging process, none of the judges will be given the same category they assessed in 2019.
+Furthermore, one in four judges of the 2020 Awards will be first-time judges, allowing the entries to be reviewed from a fresh perspective.
 Media judges will only be allocated non-conflicting categories.